 Central California’s Yosemite Valley is filled with countless waterfalls, but many of them only flow for part of the year.
 Horsetail Fall is one of those seasonal waterfalls, flowing over the eastern edge of El Capitan in the winter and early spring.
 It has two distinct streams and drops some 1,570 feet onto steep slabs, spraying up in a mist before continuing down another 500 feet to the bottom of the mountain.

-But as beautiful as the fall is by itself, it is the few days every year during the last two weeks of February when it becomes the “firefall” that people wait for.
-As the sun dips behind the horizon line, everything will begin to go dark and it will seem, for a moment, as if the firefall has failed to ignite.
-But as the last of the sunlight disappears, its rays will hit and reflect off the falls at the exact right angle creating a spectacular, if short-lived, effect that looks like a beautiful cascade of liquid fire.
+As beautiful as the fall is by itself, for just a few days at the end of February it becomes a dazzling show known as the “firefall.”
+If the conditions are just right, once the sun dips behind the horizon line everything will begin to go dark and it will seem, for a moment, as if the firefall has failed to ignite.
+But as the sunlight disappears, the waterfall catches the final rays, which reflect off the falls to create a spectacular, short-lived, effect that looks like a beautiful cascade of liquid fire.

 Know Before You Go

 The most convenient, and frequently shot view of Horsetail Fall is at the El Capitan picnic area, approximately 1.7 miles past Yosemite Lodge at the Falls on Northside Drive.
 In late February, you’ll often see rows of photographers of all levels there catching the last rays of light in the evening.Of course, the most unique images often come from photographers willing to explore for different angles and locations that also capture the light of the Fall.

 According to the NPS, the closest parking to view Horsetail Fall is in the Yosemite Falls Parking Area close to the Yosemite Valley Lodge and on Northside Drive beside El Capitan Straight.
 Vehicles with a disability placard may park at the El Capitan picnic area.